liuyueyi/SwiftPackage/README.md

 Instruction
 -----------
-  the package under this directory is the necessory develop tools.
+The package under this directory is the necessory develop tools.
 If you want to start with openstack swift, you should install them first.
 You can search ['swift all in one'](http://docs.openstack.org/developer/swift/development_saio.html) or read the *swift_all_in_one.pdf* to get the detail information about how to confige the swift environment.<br>

 **Be attention:**<br>
-> use the *swift.tar.gz python-swiftclient.tar.gz* to cover the git source code.
-Because the newest source code may delete some functions that our project needs.
-So you should install the swift, swiftclient and swauth use the package here to instead the neweast one.
-If you do not know how to install this, please read the README.md or some file like this in the package
+> use the **swift.tar.gz python-swiftclient.tar.gz** to cover the git source code.
+Because the newest source code may delete some functions that our project needs.<br>
+> So you should install the swift, swiftclient and swauth use the package here to instead the neweast one.
+If you do not know how to install this, please read the **README.md** or some file like this in the package<br>
-> If you choose ubuntu as the development operation system, I suggest you to install the newest os version such as Ubuntu14.04 LTS.
+> If you choose ubuntu as the development operation system, I suggest you to install the *newest os version* such as Ubuntu14.04 LTS.
 If not, you will find that is difficult to install some reliable libs because the different version.

 Install develop environment